rollbar/rollbar-gem/README.md

 Check out [resque-rollbar](https://github.com/CrowdFlower/resque-rollbar) for using Rollbar as a failure backend for Resque.

+## Using with Zeus

+Some users have reported problems with Zeus when `rake` was not explicitly included in their Gemfile.
+If the zeus server fails to start after installing the rollbar gem, try explicitly adding `gem 'rake'` to your `Gemfile`.
+See [this thread](https://github.com/rollbar/rollbar-gem/issues/30) for more information.

 ## Help / Support

 If you run into any issues, please email us at `support@rollbar.com`